planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 ### 1. Reaching destination

 Your unit's location is stored in ```x``` and ```y``` values which are of type ```float```.
-Beacuse of that and also the fact that you only have limited precision due to "only" receiving game state updates every 0.1 game seconds, we can't be sure that our unit will be able to always arrive directly on the specified point.
+Because of that and also the fact that you only have limited precision due to "only" receiving game state updates every 0.1 game seconds, we can't be sure that our unit will be able to always arrive directly on the specified point.
 But we really don't need to be this precise as it is good enough if we decide that our unit is at destination when it is in a certain distance from the destination point.

 The logic is simple, if the absolute distance from our unit to destination on both x and y axis is less then ```ALLOWED_DESTINATION_OFFSET = 2f``` then our unit is at the destination.
 Code below represents this: